semaphoreci/docs/docs/docs/using-semaphore/test-reports.md

 ![Steps to enable test results](./img/test-reports-steps.jpg)

+Once test reports are configure the [flaky test detection](./flaky-tests) feature is automatically enabled.

 ### Step 1 - Format {#step1}

 The JUnit XML format was created by the [JUnit Project](https://junit.org/junit5/) for Java but has been so popular that many other frameworks in diverse languages have implemented it.